lihuetm/sql_project1/README.md

 # sql_project1: This is a basic SQL project run through SQLite
-# sql_project2: This is my SQL project run through Postgressql
+# sql_project2: This is my SQL project run through Postgres